jbakes89/rock-paper-scissors/README.md

 ## Adding GUI using Javascript
 starting Jan 19th, 2021

-In this update, instead of running the game in the console, we will had a GUI using Javascript to allow the user to play the game in the browser.
+In this update, instead of running the game in the console, we will add a GUI using Javascript to allow the user to play the game in the browser.

 This is part of the **DOM Manipulation** lesson in the Odin Project Foundations course.